cagri-kilic/School-Management-System/README.md

-# 🎓 School Management System - Back-End
+# 🎓 School Management System - Back End

 This is the **back-end** of a **School Management System** built using **Java Spring Boot**, **MySQL**, and **Hibernate**.
 The system is designed to manage **students**, **teachers**, **courses**, and **departments**, providing features for adding, updating, and managing various entities within a school.